Mr-nik66/Xortran/README.md

 **IBM 1130**

-- Start SIMH with `ibm1130 boot.ini` inside the IBM-1130 folder.
+- Start SIMH with `ibm1130 boot.ini` from inside the IBM-1130 folder.
 Some
   distributions don't include it in the SIMH package, you will then need to build it from upstream sources.
 - The `.ini` will automatically: